jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

   dimensional in some way).

-- The data you want to graph can be obtained from a single .csv file (multiple columns in the same .csv file can be graphed simultaneously).
+- The data you want to graph can be obtained from a single .csv file (multiple columns in the same CSV file can be graphed simultaneously).

 ``LN_XXX`` YAML Config
 ^^^^^^^^^^^^^^^^^^^^^^